Friday, November 5, 2010

 KIRBO: My clothes should be dry in a few hours.
 Thanks for letting me use your pajamas.
 Nice and snuggly!

-DALE sits tied up and gagged naked in a chair directly facing the wall.
+DALE sits tied up and gagged in a chair directly facing the wall.
 She has a crudely made dunce cap on her head and her face is scrawled in lipstick with Annie Hall-related graffiti: “Mashed yeast,” “Marshall McLuhan,” “Sorrow and the Pity,” “escaped lobsters.”

 KIRBO: Look, it’s okay Dale.
 I understand that we weren’t meant to be.
 And I just want to tell you I’m fine with that.
-Really, I am.
+Really, I am. (yawns and stretches) Welp.
+I don’t know about you but I’m beat.
+Time to hit the hay!

 He gets up and puts on his bloodstained golfing gloves.
 He slips on a pair of safety goggles.
 He hefts an electric drill in his left hand.